Kings County, New Brunswick

 Kings County is located in southern New Brunswick, Canada.
-Its historical shire town is Hampton and it was named as an expression of loyalty to the British Crown.
-Both the Saint John and Kennebecasis rivers pass through the county.
+Its historical shire town is Hampton, and it was named as an expression of loyalty to the British Crown.
+Both the Saint John and Kennebecasis Rivers pass through the county.

-Approximately half of the Kings County population of 71,184 (as of 2021) lives in suburbs of the nearby city of Saint John.
+Approximately half of the population of 71,184 (as of 2021) lives in suburbs of the nearby city of Saint John.

 Census subdivisions

 Communities

 There are seven municipalities within Kings County (listed by 2016 population):